-Jon Seeman was born in Laguna Beach, California, USA in the early 50’s.
-From a young age, creating fascinated Seeman.
-As part of an “artistic family” with a mix of inventors, engineers, and artists in his ancestry, he always felt he had ART in his DNA.
-He completed his first steel sculpture at the age of fifteen.
-In his early twenties he moved from the small Californian artist community to Manhattan, NY to become immersed in the art world.
+Jon Seeman was born in Laguna Beach, California, USA in the early 1950’s.
+From a young age he was fascinated by creation.
+As part of an artistic family of inventors, engineers, and artists, he felt he had art in his DNA.
+Seeman completed his first steel sculpture at the age of fifteen.
+In his early twenties he relocated from his small Californian artist community to Manhattan, NY to become immersed in a major art center.
 He searched for his voice by experimenting with different art media.
-The first ones he attempted were not satisfying enough.
-He desired a bigger challenge and to use his hands to create works in the third dimension.
+The first medias in which he worked were not adequately satisfying.
+He desired a more challenging, hands on approach to creating three-dimensional pieces.
 That is when sculpting became an urge.
-Seeman apprenticed with several artisans learning the skills he needed before moving back to Laguna to start his own art studio and continue advanced art education.
+Seeman apprenticed with several artisans and learned necessary skills, before moving back to Laguna to start his own art studio and continue his advanced art education.
 The goal was to become an artist with an unprecedented aesthetic.

 Seeman has been most inspired by early abstract modern art.
-He found the structural integrity of steel gave him the ability to support the balance and feeling of suspension that he expressed in his drawings.
-He uses innovative techniques to join his engaging forms with almost invisible connections, creating sculptures that are inspired of dynamic interaction between geometric elements, giving the effect of challenging the principals of gravity: “I design without regard to gravity which in turn provides me with the welcome challenges of fabrication.”
-Seeman constantly invents innovative construction techniques that allow him to exemplify forms in play with implied motion and suspension.
+He finds the structural integrity of steel gives him the ability to support the balance and feeling of suspension expressed in his drawings.
+He uses innovative techniques to join his engaging forms with nearly invisible connections, creating sculptures inspired by the dynamic interaction between geometric elements.
+This creates an effect that challenges the very principals of gravity: “I design without regard to gravity which in turn provides me with the welcome challenges of fabrication.”
+Seeman constantly invents innovative construction techniques that allow him to exert forms in play with implied motion and suspension.

-Even with ever growing demand with collectors worldwide, many cities and corporations have commissioned Seeman to design, engineer and create high visibility public sculptures.
-He continuously challenges himself to go further into the creation process.
-Now presenting masterpieces with luxury car brand automotive finishes, it is a new chapter that he is starting to write.
+Along with the ever-growing demand of collectors worldwide, multiple cities and corporations have commissioned Seeman to design, engineer and create high visibility public sculptures.
+He continuously challenges himself push further into the creative process.
+Seeman is now entering a new chapter of artistic output, presenting masterpieces with luxury car brand automotive finishes.

-Ritz-Carlton Hotel, Lyon Properties, Ventura West Developers, City of Pleasanton, City of Riverside, City of Laguna Beach, Irvine Valley College, Ford Properties, Concordia University, Pacific Development Group, Marriott Hotel, California State University, Thoreau Institute, KingWord Production, …
+Jon Seeman’s public work can be found in: The Ritz-Carlton Hotel, Lyon Properties, Ventura West Developers, various public spaces in Pleasanton, CA, Riverside, CA, and Laguna Beach, CA, Irvine Valley College, Ford Properties, Concordia University, Pacific Development Group, The Marriott Hotel, California State University, Thoreau Institute, and KingWord Productions.

-Forbes & Manhattan US, Mercedes Benz Corporation, The Pacific Company, RBB Architects Inc., McGillivray Freeman Films, Petersen Publishing Company, …
+His corporate collectors include: Forbes & Manhattan US, Mercedes Benz Corporation, The Pacific Company, RBB Architects Inc., McGillivray Freeman Films, and Petersen Publishing Company.